Office: TMH 223

 Jessica R. Pliley is an assistant professor of women’s history at Texas State University and holds a PhD from the Ohio State University.
-Her book manuscript, Policing Sexuality: The Mann Act and the Making of the FBI, is under contract with Harvard University Press and joins a body of work that asserts that sex trafficking has long been an issue for activists of various traditions.
+Harvard University Press published her book, Policing Sexuality: The Mann Act and the Making of the FBI, in 2014.
+It joins a body of work that asserts that sex trafficking has long been an issue for activists of various traditions.
 Yet it encourages us to consider not only how reformers have organized to eradicate sex trafficking, but also how the policies they championed were ultimately implemented.
 For more information, visit her website at jessicapliley.com.

 She has served as the inaugural Human Trafficking and Modern-Day Slavery Fellow at the Gilder Lehrman Center for the Study of Slavery, Resistance, and Abolition at Yale University.
 Additionally, she has authored an article exploring the feminist politics within the League of Nations Committee on the Trafficking of Women and Children in the Journal of Women’s History and has another article that examines how concerns about white slavery served to bolster some women’s rights advocates’ claims that women be included in the federal immigration service at the turn of the century published in the Journal of the Gilded Age and Progressive Era.
 Her most recent article looks at the FBI’s investigations into elite, brothel-based prostitution in New York City in the 1930s and was published by the Journal of the History of Sexuality.